 This subject provides students the opportunity to apply the knowledge and skills gained from previous study within a clinical placement undertaken within Endeavour's clinical practice facilities.
-CMCP322 students will work as senior acupuncture student practitioners, paired with more junior students who they will mentor under the supervision of qualified and registered Chinese medicine (acupuncturist) practitioners.
-Student pairs alternatively function as the lead or supporting student practitioner, and participate in peer-based learning and assessment.
-Students will utilise feedback from their supervisors, patients and peers, as well as self-reflection to develop their capacity as a practitioner of Chinese medicine.
-Included within this subject will be the utilisation of their developed skills in acupuncture therapies, Chinese remedial massage (tui na), patent and topical Chinese herbal medicines, Chinese dietetics, Chinese lifestyle therapies, biomedical sciences, clinical management procedures, and counselling skills.
-Students will develop an evidence-informed and patient centred approach to the practice of Chinese medicine, and demonstrate the role of Chinese medicine within an inter-professional health-care model.
-Within this placement students will particularly demonstrate their capacity in the acupuncture therapies management of a diverse range of chronic and also complex health conditions.
+CMCP311 students will work as junior acupuncture student practitioners, paired with more senior student mentors and under the supervision of qualified and registered Chinese medicine (acupuncturist) practitioners.
+Student pairs will alternatively function as the lead or supporting student practitioner, and participate in peer-based learning and assessment.
+Students will utilise feedback from their supervisors, patients, and peers, as well as self-reflection to develop their capacity as a practitioner of Chinese medicine.
+Included within this subject will be the utilisation their developed skills in acupuncture therapies, Chinese remedial massage (tui na), patent and topical Chinese herbal medicines, Chinese dietetics, Chinese lifestyle therapies, biomedical sciences, clinical management procedures, and counselling skills.
+Students will develop an evidence-informed and patient-centred approach to the practice of Chinese medicine, and become familiar with the role of Chinese medicine within an inter-professional health-care model.
+Within this placement students will particularly focus on the development of an agreed course of treatment plan and its scheduled review for continuation with each patient.